isabella232/vantage-dss-plugin-mle-functions/README.txt

 - Copyright (c) 2020 Teradata
 -------------------------------------------------------------------------

-The Teradata Vantage Plugins for Dataiku Data Science Studio (DSS) allows end users to leverage Vantage analytics within their DSS data science workflows.
+The Teradata Vantage ML Engine Functions Plugins for Dataiku Data Science Studio (DSS) allows end users to leverage Vantage analytics within their DSS data science workflows.
 The first, the Teradata Vantage Analytic Functions Plugin for Dataiku DSS, supports all 180+ Vantage Machine Learning and Graph Engine functions as well as the new analytic functions built into the Advanced SQL engine in 16.20.

-The second, the Teradata Vantage SCRIPT Table Operator Plugin for R and Python, allows the end user to include custom built R or Python code from notebooks built in Dataiku DSS that will push down and execute directly in the Advanced SQL engine of the Teradata Vantage platform through the built-in table operator, SCRIPT.

 Note that Dataiku DSS itself also supports ANSI SQL push-down for most of their data preprocessing Visual recipes.